-- Gap Inc. is making good on its plan, announced last year, to elevate Old Navy’s role in its portfolio, adding 60 more stores nationwide this year, CNBC reports.
+Gap Inc. is making good on its plan, announced last year, to elevate Old Navy’s role in its portfolio, adding 60 more stores in North America this year, CNBC reports.
 That’s double the more than 30 new Old Navy stores the company opened last year.

-- At the same time, another 150 or so Old Navy stores will be remodeled to update fitting rooms, bathrooms and checkout, with 15 or so of those undergoing major overhauls, according to the report.
+At the same time, another 150 or so Old Navy stores will be remodelled to update fitting rooms, bathrooms and checkout, with 15 or so of those undergoing major overhauls, according to the report.
 Three stores need to be rebuilt after being destroyed by hurricanes, CNBC said.

 Old Navy, along with the company’s much smaller but rapidly growing Athleta activewear brand, is “Gap Inc.’s best horse in the retail race,” says Ray Hartjen, director of marketing at RetailNext.
 For years now, the lower-priced brand has mostly been the sales powerhouse of the lot.
 The company in last year’s document said it expects Old Navy to exceed $10 billion and Athleta to exceed $1 billion in net sales in the next few years, driven by growth in online and mobile channels, U.S. store expansion and “continued market share leadership in loyalty categories.”

 In March the company reported fourth quarter Old Navy global same-store sales rose 9% after a 5% rise last year; Gap global same-store sales were flat in the quarter, as they were in the same period last year; and Banana Republic global same-store sales rose 1% after falling 3% last year.
 Athleta, meanwhile, is giving Lululemon a run for its money in the activewear category, moving from mid-teens sales growth in the first half of 2017 to mid-20s in the back half of the year, Peck told analysts last month.